erusin12/dataProject1/README.md

 **Narcotics vs handgun arrests**
 ![Narcotics vs handgun arrests](Data/narcotics_vs_handgun_arrests.png)

-- We decided to look at the correlation between handgun violations and narcotic violations because when officers are stopping subjects, they are looking for weapons and they are looking for drugs.
+- We decided to look at the correlation between "Handgun" violations and "Narcotics" violations because when officers are stopping subjects, they are looking for weapons and they are looking for drugs.
 Also, possessing a handgun while trafficking narcotics results in both handgun and narcotic arrests.
-Therefore, we expected that there would be a positive linear relationship between Narcotics and Handgun arrests; however, we see that if we analyzed the relationship between Narcotics and Handguns across all 5 years (2018-2022), there is a slightly negative linear relationship with r=-0.404.
+Therefore, we expected that there would be a positive linear relationship between "Narcotics" and "Handgun" arrests; however, we see that if we analyzed the relationship between "Narcotics" and "Handguns" across all 5 years (2018-2022), there is a slightly negative linear relationship with r=-0.404.
-- Examining the graph, we can see that there are 2 types of relationships occurring; the left of the line demonstrates the relationship in post Pandemic (2020-2022) and on the right a different relationship in pre-Pandemic years (2018-2019).
-We recommend creating 2 scatterplots to further examine the relationship between Narcotics and Handgun arrests.
+- Examining the graph, we can see that there are 2 types of relationships occurring; the left of the line demonstrates the relationship in post Pandemic years (2020-2022) and on the right a different relationship in pre-Pandemic years (2018-2019).
+We recommend creating 2 scatterplots to further examine the relationship between "Narcotics" and "Handgun" arrests.

 **2018 heatmap**
 ![2018 heatmap](Data/2018_heatmap.png)